nushell/nushell.github.io/book/line_editor.md

 ```

 ::: tip
-The prompt indicators are environmental variables that represent the
+The prompt indicators are environment variables that represent the
 state of the prompt
 :::